pgragg/lunchbox/roadmap.md

 * Write RSpec specs for models (3.0);

 ## v0.65 - Parents with many students (Tuesday, June 15)
-- Add Child model * Add grade, campus and menu_id to Child
+- Add Child model
+- Add grade, campus and menu_id to Child
 - Users have many Children
 - Children have one User
 - Take away grade, campus, and menu_id from User
 - Take away lunch choices from User
 - Add Lunch choices to Child.
 * Change routes and views so that menu_id is not necessary in order to access menus page.
-* Add Child controller and child_index view accessible by parents who can see their own children.
+- Add Child controller and child_index view accessible by parents who can see their own children.
-* From the Child_index view, parents should be able to click on the correct menu for their child if child.menu.id != nil.
+- From the Child_index view, parents should be able to click on the correct menu for their child if child.menu.id != nil.
-* Allow parents to choose menu items for all children.
+- Allow parents to choose menu items for all children.
-* Parents should be able to edit their child's details.
+- Parents should be able to edit their child's details.
 * Parents should see a warning if their child doesn't have a menu_id.
 * Update the rest of this roadmap with new structural considerations.
+* Upon first accessing the menu, faculty should be prompted to a define their name and campus.
+* If faculty member has already signed up,

 ## v0.7 - Admin menu, signin information, update user model for OU purposes (Friday, June 19)